brucek/brucek.github.io/_drafts/power-irv.md

 ![ain't nobody got time for that](/assets/images/ballot/inline/angtft.jpg){:class="img-responsive" width="300px"}
 {: images}

-The long and the short of it is if you are sick of explaining to your 3rd-party friends that voting for Bernie Sanders, or Jo Jorgensen, or Howie Hawkins, or Vermin Supreme is just throwing away their vote and why can't you just get with the program and realize that your ideological purity isn't making a damn bit of difference.
+The long and the short of it is if you are sick of explaining to your 3rd-party friends that voting for Bernie Sanders, or Jo Jorgensen, or Howie Hawkins, or Vermin Supreme is just throwing away your vote and why can't you just get with the program and realize that your ideological purity isn't making a damn bit of difference.

 {% include youtube.html id="mPqRirDphuc" %}
 {:image-caption: class="image-caption" style="text-align: center;"}